cisco/mindmeld/source/userguide/auto_annotator.rst

 Custom Annotator Boilerplate Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This section includes boilerplate code to build a :class:`CustomAnnotator` class to which you can add to your own python file, let's call it :attr:`custom_annotator.py`
 There are two "TODO"s.
-To implement a :class:`CustomAnnotator` class a developer has to implement the :meth:`parse` and :meth:`valid_entity_check` methods.
+To implement a :class:`CustomAnnotator` class a developer has to implement the :meth:`parse` and :meth:`supported_entity_types` methods.

 .. code-block:: python